• About us

 Act on Corporate Due Diligence in Supply Chains

-Through this law, German companies above a certain size are required to create transparency about their suppliers' production conditions and minimize the risk of violating fundamental rights and environmental regulations.
+The German Supply Chain Due Diligence Act obliges German companies above a certain size to create transparency regarding the production conditions of their suppliers and to minimize the risk of violations of human rights and environmental regulations.

 It includes, among other things: